 Sole proprietorship vs S Corp

 We’ve already shared how moving from a sole proprietorship to an LLC with an S Corp tax status gives you the benefits of legal and asset protection.
-Beyond that, some like the tax benefits, too.
+Beyond that, some like the tax benefits of an S Corp, too.
 Specifically, S Corps can pay out a portion of the owners’ income as salary.
 Why is this important?

 The salary is taxed as employment income, which is subject to FICA payroll taxes (15.3% of your gross wages).
 Your S Corp pays half of this amount (7.65%) as employer taxes and gets to write them off as a business expense.
 You pay the other half (7.65%), and these taxes are withheld from your paycheck, along with your income tax.